zxing-cpp/zxing-cpp/README.md

 | DataBar    | ITF               | MaxiCode (beta)
 |            | DataBar Expanded  |

 Note: DataBar used to be called RSS.
+DataBar is not supported for writing.

 ## Getting Started